Italy's Benetton to join fund for Rana Plaza victims

 Benetton earlier said it did not want to take part in compensation funds among companies that sourced clothes from the factory due to a "lack of clarity" around objectives and a lack of involvement by key stakeholders.

-But in a statement on Friday, Benetton said it was working with "an independent and globally recognised third party" to work out a "fair and proportionate" compensation.
+But in a statement on Friday, Benetton said it was working with "an independent and globally recognized third party" to work out a "fair and proportionate" compensation.

 It said it would announce how much it would pay into the fund before April 24, which will mark the second anniversary of the Rana Plaza's collapse.

-Known the world over for its colourful sweaters, Benetton said it had set up an aid programme one month after the disaster in May 2013 that had helped 280 victims and their families.
+Known the world over for its colourful sweaters, Benetton said it had set up an aid program one month after the disaster in May 2013 that had helped 280 victims and their families.

 The Rana Plaza disaster, the world's deadliest clothing factory accident, took the lives of 1,134 people and left 2,515 survivors.